 - Asthma flare-ups.
 Inflammation of the respiratory tract can cause irritation, which can lead to bronchospasms (a sudden constriction in the airways) and cause symptoms of asthma to worsen.

 - An increase in the short–term risk of heart attack.
-It’s unclear why flu sometimes leads to heart attack, but doctors suspect that it has to do with the physiologic stress on the body from fighting the flu.
+It’s unclear why the flu sometimes leads to heart attack, but doctors suspect it has to do with the physiologic stress on the body from fighting the flu.

 How does the flu spread?

 When someone infected with the flu virus sneezes, coughs, or talks, they release droplets containing the virus into the air.
 You can unknowingly inhale those droplets or come into contact with them by touching an object such as a doorknob, counter, or telephone and then touching your nose, eyes, or mouth.
 Once the virus enters your body, it moves into the respiratory tract and latches onto and enters your cells.
 Once a virus gets inside a cell, it uses the cell’s own machinery to make many copies of itself.
 These copies make their way out of the cell and then infect other cells.
 In this process, many cells die.
 Over the course of several days, the immune system fights off the virus, eliminating it from your body.
 (After your body successfully fights the virus, those cells will grow back.)

 People infected by the virus are contagious starting a day before symptoms begin and until five to seven days after the onset of symptoms.
 People are most contagious during the first three to four days after symptoms first appear.
 Because it’s hard to know for sure if and for how long you’re contagious, it’s difficult to prevent the flu’s transmission to others, especially among families.

 What’s even more problematic is that new strains of the virus appear often.
 This means that even if you’ve had the flu that season or received the flu vaccine, you can still get the flu if the antibodies your body has developed are for a different strain of the virus.